Andrea Robin, Learning Experience Designer + Educator

 January 2021 - August 2022

-Acting as a trusted advisor responsible for assessing, designing, and developing engaging and impactful training programs and materials supporting individual, project, and organizational development.
+Acted as trusted advisor responsible for assessing, designing, and developing engaging and impactful learning programs and materials supporting individual, project, and organizational development to initiate HR's transformation from business training to organizational learning.

 Supporting access to learning technologies and effective online facilitation in provincewide transformation to adopt Enhanced Care.